andrew/ultimate-awesome/README.md

 - [awesome-programming-movie](https://github.com/damaiyatri/awesome-programming-movie) - A collection of incredible programming films that can inspire you.
 - [awesome-refi](https://github.com/dankelleher/awesome-refi) - A curated list of Regenerative Finance projects.
 - [awesome-data](https://github.com/dengyongqing/awesome-data) - 一份精心挑选的数据源资源索引。.
-- [Awesome-Palette-Choice](https://github.com/dogfuntom/Awesome-Palette-Choice) - A list of color palette generator (semi-automatic, AI-powered, and the rest).
 - [awesome-flinto](https://github.com/domenicosolazzo/awesome-flinto) - Awesome list of resources for Flinto.
 - [awesome-free-seo-backlinks](https://github.com/EinGuterWaran/awesome-free-seo-backlinks) - A curated list of high-quality, free SEO backlink sources, including directories, blogs, tools, and submission sites to boost domain authority, visibility, and rankings.
 - [awesome-boilerplates](https://github.com/ellerbrock/awesome-boilerplates) - :kissing_cat: Collection with Awesome Boilerplates to get started quickly.
 - [awesome-forensics](https://github.com/eric-erki/awesome-forensics) - A curated list of awesome forensic analysis tools and resources.
 - [awesome-quantum-machine-learning](https://github.com/eric-erki/awesome-quantum-machine-learning) - Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web.
 - [awesome-learn-azure](https://github.com/fabianmagrini/awesome-learn-azure) - A curated list of resources for learning Microsoft Azure.
-- [awesome-algebraic-statistics](https://github.com/FatemehTarashi/awesome-algebraic-statistics) - A curated list of Algebraic Statistics tools and resources.
 - [awesome-made-by-indonesian](https://github.com/fdciabdul/awesome-made-by-indonesian) - A list of project that is made by Indonesian.
 - [frontend-toolchain](https://github.com/Frontend-Layers/frontend-toolchain) - List of the useful resources for frontend development.
 Performance meteres, security, image compressors etc.
 - [awesome-fusion](https://github.com/fsn-dev/awesome-fusion) - A curated list of awesome Fusion resources.